pavel-grigorev/spring-icomponent/README.md

 # spring-icomponent

 This library adds support for the `@Component` annotation on interfaces.
 It creates a dynamic proxy implementation of an interface decorated with `@Component` (by default) or any other annotation that one would choose.
 The proxy object delegates method invocations to the user-defined method handlers.
 The library provides a couple of options to map method invocations to actual method handlers.
-A method handler is supplied with all the metadata of the method being called, which makes the method declaration itself be an extra parameter for the handler logic.
+A method handler is supplied with all metadata of the method being called, which makes the method declaration itself be an extra parameter for the handler logic.

 Here is an example of what can be built using this tool: